RoboJackets/robocup-pcb/boards/control-v3.4/README.md

 - I2C Module
 The SPI interfaces for each of these connectors is supplied by the MTrain and monitored by the Dot Star network

-- The battery provides 18.5V, so the voltage regulation circuits also produce other voltage levels (5V and 3.3V) that other devices run off.
-- 18.5V is only needed for the motors.
-- There are also 1.2V and 2.5V lines, and when these are out of tolerance, error LEDs are activated

-- Wheel Drive Module writes each of the three phases for the motor.
-Takes inputs of whether phase should be high and low, and uses outputs to write each phase
-- Phase is set that it can be high (shorted to 18V) low (shorted to ground) or float (some indeterminate phase in between).
-- Dribbler Drive Module works in similar approach